raflij/menugg-panel-frontend/README.md

 In the previous project, I focused solely on the frontend.
 However, in this iteration, I intend to establish a connection to a database and create a Content Management System.

-## In this project, I have planned several features for MenuGG CMS:
+## In this project, I have planned several features for MenuGG Panel:
 - Authentication (Done...)
 - Analytics (Coming soon)
 - Restaurant Management (On Progres...)